 After eight fruitful years with Mr.Willis, we decided to try it on our own account.
 We had a friend from West Virginia, Ralph Warren, who bought both sheep and cattle from the Maryland farm.
 That Eastern Shore area was not exactly cattle or sheep country, low lying ,hot and humid.
 Ralph assured us what we needed was to move to "God's Country" which according to him was the Greenbrier Valley of West Virginia.
 We sold him a set of 20 ewe lambs and I told him we would deliver them and look around.
 We were impressed when we got there, and asked Ralph if he could possibly locate us a farm to rent.
 We certainly could not afford to buy.

 IN !1978,WE BOUGHT THE NATIONAL CHAMPION RAM LAMB IN MACOMB ILLINOIS FROM BILL STEPHEN, CALGARY ,ALBERTA.
-(RIGHT)
+ABOVE)

 A great picture taken in 1905, my grandfather was a champion road cyclist in his younger days.
+He set some record times that stood for many years.
 He lived to be 94.
 I did not inherit his good looks or athleticism.
 Maybe some longevity.